The Donald Berman Oral Health Education Program

 Oral Health Education OUTREACH Program

 DVI is looking for a partner to restart its powerful Oral Health Education Outreach Program, which has a tremendous effect on oral health in Jerusalem’s impoverished sector.
-DVI’s new hygienist, Debbie Rachmilevitz, ran DVI’s Outreach program from 2011 – 2012.
-Debbie visited children’s shelters, absorption centers and schools to teach children at high risk of dental disease about oral hygiene.
+DVI’s hygienist runs DVI’s Outreach program.
+While this program was active, DVI’s Hygienist visited children’s shelters, absorption centers and schools to teach children at high risk of dental disease about oral hygiene.

 The children meet with our representative 2 to 3 times, depending on the group.
 In general, a significant percentage of the kids do not brush their teeth at all!
 They do not know how to brush properly, and do not understand the consequences of neglecting their mouths.